 Claire Boston's Profile

 Every morning of my childhood, my parents took a divide-and-conquer approach to the Washington Post.
 My father perused the A section over his morning bowl of cereal while I studied the KidsPost – always the back page of section C – over mine.
 I grew out of the KidsPost, but not out of news.
-I'm 1,000 miles from my home in the Maryland suburbs of Washington, D.C., but I still start every day with a newspaper.
+I'm 1,000 miles from my home in Silver Spring, Md., but I still start every day with a newspaper.
 Today, I keep up with three from my phone.

 I've wanted to be a writer for years.
 The dream has taken on several variations – I wanted to be an author, then a magazine editor.
 But what finally stuck was news writing.
 After years of reading the news, I took a stab at writing it and fell in love.
-So now I'm a sophomore at MU majoring in print/digital journalism with an emphasis in business and economics reporting.
-I'm also working toward a dual degree in economics and minors in political science and Spanish.
+So now I'm a junior at MU majoring in print/digital journalism with an emphasis in business and economics reporting.
+I'm also working toward a dual degree in economics.

 Although I don't have my whole life planned, I know one thing: I'm happiest when I'm in a newsroom.
 I plan on making one my home base for as long as I can.